9/7/21 – 10/3/21

 BBTF is an independent theatre showcase that annually presents a collection of stimulating original productions.
 Our long-term vision is to impact Off-Broadway theatre in a substantial way by offering curated works by new and veteran playwrights, who hail from around the country.
 This season we are presenting both straight plays and musicals ranging from social commentaries to light-hearted comedies, relationship dramas and period plays.
 Join us for a fresh look at Off-Broadway in this post-COVID world.
 Click on play names for tickets!

 Please note all sales are final.
 We do not offer refunds or exchanges.

-All patrons 12 & older must be fully vaccinated 2 weeks prior to their performance date regardless of medical excusal.
-Guests 11 & under must wear a mask at all times.
-Fully vaccinated guests are encouraged but not required to wear a mask.
+All patrons 12 & older must be fully vaccinated 2 weeks prior to their performance date.
+All patrons aged 2 – 11 must provide a negative COVID test.
+Masks must be worn inside the building at all times.

 The Catamite – A play by Ben Parkhill